You can transfer your unused GI Bill benefits to your dependents while you are on active duty.

 Related Post 9/11 GI Bill Videos:

 Allowing career service members to transfer their GI Bill benefits to family members has long been one of the most requested items among military family readiness and advocacy groups.
+Members of the Army, Navy, Air Force, Marines, Coast Guard, U.S. Public Health Service, and NOAA are now eligible to transfer their unused GI Bill Benefits to family members.

 - Has at least 6 years of service in the Armed Forces on the date of election and agrees to serve 4 additional years in the Armed Forces from the date of election.